oVirt/ovirt-node-ng/docs/book/testing.md

 # Testing

 Continous Integration is an integral part of Node.
-The fact that there is also an Engine appliance is very benefitial.
+The fact that there is also an Engine appliance is very beneficial.

 ## Overview

-- Engine and Node appliance are spawned in distinct but connected (user-session) VMs
+- Engine and Node appliances are spawned in distinct, but connected, (user-session) VMs
 - virt-install is used to setup the VMs
 - cloud-init is used to do the basic OS configuration (passwords, ssh, and IP